Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/House Price Prediction/README.md

 # House Price Prediction Project

 ## 🧩 Background and Overview
-This project presents a comprehensive analysis and predictive modeling of residential real estate prices in King County, Washington (USA, 2014).
-The dataset includes property attributes such as size, condition, location, and sale prices.
-The aim is to transform raw housing data into actionable insights and accurate price predictions, demonstrating full-stack data science and machine learning capabilities.
+This project delivers a comprehensive data-driven analysis and predictive modeling framework for residential real estate valuation in King County, Washington (USA, 2014).
+Leveraging a rich dataset of property transactions, the analysis explores how structural features, condition, and geographic location interact to influence housing prices.
+The project combines data analytic and machine learning modeling to produce actionable intelligence for real estate stakeholders.

-**Objectives**
+The primary goal is to transform raw housing data into meaningful insights and accurate price predictions, enabling data-informed decision-making across investment, pricing, and policy domains.
+By integrating statistical rigor with business relevance, this study offers a holistic view of market behavior and value determinants within one of the most dynamic housing markets in the U.S.

+**Project Objectives**
+- Identify key value drivers influencing residential property prices and quantify their relative impact.
-- Develop a robust predictive model for housing prices using property features and location data.
+- Develop a robust predictive model capable of accurately estimating housing prices using both structural and locational attributes.
-- Identify the key drivers of property values and uncover market patterns.
-- Provide data-driven recommendations for buyers, sellers, investors, and policymakers.
+- Generate actionable insights to support strategic decision-making for buyers, sellers, investors, and policymakers.

-- Showcase learning and proficiency in the data analysis workflow:
-  - Data cleaning and preprocessing
-  - Feature engineering
-  - Exploratory data analysis (EDA)
-  - Predictive modeling and evaluation
-  - Business insights and recommendations
+**Workflow Approach**
+- Data Cleaning & Preprocessing – Addressed missing values, standardized variables, and removed outliers to ensure analytical consistency.
+- Feature Engineering – Created enhanced features capturing location-based, structural, and renovation-related attributes.
+- Exploratory Data Analysis (EDA) – Performed descriptive and inferential analysis to uncover key patterns and correlations.
+- Predictive Modeling – Developed and evaluated regression-based models to forecast property prices with high accuracy and minimal bias.
+- Insight Generation & Business Interpretation – Translated statistical findings into strategic recommendations aligned with real-world market dynamics.

 **Technical Stack**
-- **Programming & Analysis:** Python, Jupyter Notebooks
+- Programming & Analysis: Python (Jupyter Notebooks)
-- **Libraries:** Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn
+- Core Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn

-This project aims to practice and demonstrate the ability to apply statistical analysis, machine learning, and business reasoning to real-world that are both technically sound and practically valuable.

 ## 📌 Table of Contents
 - [🗂 Data Structure Overview](#-data-structure-overview)